Sewer Scopes / Sewer Inspections

 How much do you charge for a sewer scope?

-We charge $150 for a complete sewer scope if there is an accessible clean out available.
+We charge $150 for a complete sewer scope with a home inspection if there is an accessible clean out available.
 This fee includes a video of the sewer scope that documents the condition of the sewer line.
 If there is no accessible clean out, we may be able to use a plumbing vent on the roof if it is safe to do so.
 If the roof is too steep or too high, you may need to get a licensed plumber to pull the toilet (home inspectors are not allowed to pull toilets in Oregon or Washington).
 We do not charge for sewer scopes if we are unable to obtain access to the sewer line at the time of the home inspection.

 Do you conduct stand alone sewer scopes?